KxSystems/docs/docs/kb/compression/compressionratio.md

 # Compression ratio

 Compression ratio is one of the [three key metrics](../file-compression.md#performance) to evaluate a compression algorithm.
 It measures the relative reduction in size of data.
-This ratio expressed as a percentage, calculated by dividing the uncompressed size by the compressed size.
-For example, a value of 25 indicates that the data consumes a quarter of the disk space after compression.
-Lower numbers are better.
+This ratio is calculated by dividing the uncompressed size by the compressed size.
+For example, a value of 4 indicates that the data consumes a quarter of the disk space after compression.
+Higher numbers are better.

-We compared compression ratios using a popular financial dataset from the New York Stock Exchange (NYSE)
+In this document, we display the relative sizes after compression, which is the inverse of compression ratios.
+The numbers are in percentages, so 25 corresponds to compression ratio 4.
+We used a popular financial dataset from the New York Stock Exchange (NYSE).
+The block size parameter was set to 17, which translates to logical block size of 128 KB.

 The table-level results are presented below.